 A grandmother, who lives away from her two grandchildren from two sons, writes the story of her childhood for them.
 Separated by two generations and innumerable changes the childhood she had was a subject of fairy tales for the children of today.
 To tell them how they lived in big joint families and how vacations meant visiting grandparents and other relatives is something that kids would relate to more if they hear it from their granny rather than from a third person.
 That is When your Granny was a little Girl by Manju Dasgupta is all about.

 The aftertaste that this book When your Granny was a little Girl, left me wondered why my grandmother did not leave a book like this for me.
-If you have children and grandchildren, take inspiration from this book and write your lives, the high and low points it has seen and the flavor of your times for your next generations.
+If you have children and grandchildren, take inspiration from this book.
+And write your lives, the high and low points it has seen and the flavor of your times for your next generations.

 Read it and if possible write something like this.
-To buy this book use this link.